Small Towns in Recent American Crime Fiction

 About the Author(s)

-David Geherin, a professor emeritus of English at Eastern Michigan University, is the author of ten books on crime fiction, two of which were finalists for the Mystery Writers of America’s Edgar Allan Poe Award.
+David Geherin, a professor emeritus of English at Eastern Michigan University, is the author of ten books on crime fiction, three of which were finalists for the Mystery Writers of America’s Edgar Allan Poe Award.
 He lives in Ypsilanti, Michigan.

 Bibliographic Details